 - Law Society of Yukon

-- Licensed to Practice in Ontario and other provinces per National Mobility Agreement
+- Licensed to Practice in other provinces per National Mobility Agreement

 - Canadian Bar Association